 In order to mimic my grandmother’s recipe, I started with her base ingredients.
 Obviously I deleted the meat, cheeses and oil, and I added vegan, healthy whole foods.
 Although I prefer a mushroom/lentil combination, you can also use Beyond Meat Crumbles or another soy alternative.
-Choose gluten-free noodles instead of the whole grain elbow macaroni I used.
+You can also choose gluten-free noodles instead of the whole grain elbow macaroni I used.

 The sauce and spices are the magic to this recipe.
-Although tomato sauce based, the adobo sauce, soy sauce, Worcestershire sauce, Italian seasoning, and garlic create an incredible combination of flavors.
+Although the sauce is tomato based, the adobo sauce, soy sauce, vegan Worcestershire Sauce , Italian seasoning, and garlic create an incredible combination of flavors.
 The macaroni actually cooks in the pot at the end with the vegetables and sauce, so everything absorbs the flavors.